lukearend/osrs-hiscores/README.md

 Other notes
 -----------

+Free ideas for future work:

+* Run the same analysis on the Ironman hiscores.
+* Attempt to identify clusters of bot accounts within the dataset.
+* Try to predict an unknown skill given all other skills for an account.
+* Perform hierarchical clustering to identify super-clusters, or to explore fine-grained structure within clusters.

 If scraping hiscores data for a prolonged period of time, you may get blocked due to the high volume of requests.
 For this reason it is recommended that you use a small number of workers if scraping 25000+ records.
 There is an option to proxy requests through a VPN using the flag `--vpn`, but this requires access to an OpenVPN-based service and some advanced setup.
 Please respectful of Jagex's server resources in your usage of this code.